 Enchanted CaveAccording to the man who served as our guide in the Enchanted Cave, the outside before the entrance of the actual cave are parts of the sea before.
 Just imagine how high the sea level back then!
 Meanwhile, the inside of the cave is just fascinating as it is part of a bigger cave system (or something like that) in the area.
 If you're going to have a swim (which I haven't experienced), I suggest you bring goggles so you could see those sharp rocks.
 Be careful and enjoy!
 The Enchanted Cave is along Patar road, and it's open 8:30 am to 6:00 pm.

 |Inside the Enchanted Cave|

-St. James the Great Parish Church in BolinaoThe Church was built by the Augustinians in 1609.
-Half of the Church was destroyed by an Earthquake in 1788 while the Church Convent was accidentally burned in 1819.
-Just last 2009, the Church was heavily damage by a typhoon.
-The building remains is still its old structure.
-Repair and rehabilitation is ongoing.
+St. James the Great Parish Church in BolinaoThe Augustinians built this Church in 1609.
+In 1788, an earthquake destroyed half of the Church.
+An accidental fire burned the Convent in 1819.
+Just last 2009, the Church was heavily damaged by a typhoon.
+The building remains its old structure.
+Repair and rehabilitation are ongoing.